tamar2791/tamar2791/README.md

 ---

-> "למידה היא תהליך אינסופי – ואני תמיד במסע להשתפר."
+> "Learning is an endless journey – and I'm always on the path to improve."